Mohammad-Reza Sharifinia: Career

-He began his acting career with Avinar (1991, S. Asadi), and has worked in many films as Producer, assistant director, cinematographer, casting director, and has acted in minor or major roles.
+He began his acting career with Avinar (1991, S. Asadi), and has worked in many films as producer, assistant director, cinematographer, casting director, and has acted in minor and major roles.
 He became famous after his acting in Imam Ali (1995, Mir Bagheri).

 Political views

-Sharifinia is an artist and film producer.
-He is one of the most popular artists in Iran.
+Sharifinia is one of the supporters of the Iranian president Mahmoud Ahmadinejad and attended his inaugural ceremony on 3 August 2009.